 C22.2 NO. 5-13, Molded-case circuit breakers, molded-case switches and circuit-breaker enclosures (Tri-national standard, with UL 489 and NMX-J-266-ANCE-2013).

 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

 The work of this Section will not be measured separately for payment.
 All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.